 There is, however, a limit to how many coaching sessions you can receive.
 You get up to 35 coaching sessions per month.
 It means that language learners can submit responses to their coach for evaluation.
 Through the audio journal section, the coach listens to your pronunciation and sends you feedback.

 There is also Speechling Unlimited.
 The plan costs $19.99 per month, which is less expensive than having a tutor and, sometimes, than paying for lessons.
 It offers unlimited coaching sessions, the audio journal saves your progress forever, you can switch between languages, and access to some offline premium lanuage learning resources too.

 Premium users can arrange one-on-one tutoring sessions.
 This will cost you $45.00 per hour.
 Thankfully, an online private tutor is also available, and it only costs $15.00 per hour.

 For the Speechling Unlimited version, there are three types of payment plans available.
 There is Monthly for $29.99; every 3 months for $23.99 a month ($71.97 payment every quarter); and yearly unlimited plan, where you get the $19.99 a month fee ($239.88 total cost).

 You can pay with a credit card, Paypal, or Alipay.

 The Spanish Blog

 It is interesting to note that they have blogs in every native language they support.
-However, when I checked the Spanish blog, I was somewhat disappointed to find that all the posts discussed the Spanish language and the process of learning Spanish.
+However, when I checked the Spanish blog, I was a little disappointed to find that all the posts discussed the grammar rules of the Spanish language and the process of learning Spanish.
 What’s wrong with that, you may ask?
 As there was a blog for each of the popular language, I expected we would find articles written in that language, so we could read and practice at the same time.